kredar/kredar.github.io/_posts/2022-10-09-Top-Ten-Product-Manager-Must-Have-Skills.md

 toc_sticky: true

 ---
-In my previous post, I covered the [definition of Product Management and the role of a product manager](https://www.artkreimer.com/The-Role-of-a-Product-Manager/).
+In my previous post [The Role of a Product Manager]((https://www.artkreimer.com/The-Role-of-a-Product-Manager/)), I covered the definition of Product Management and the role of a product manager.
 In this post, I will review the 10 must-have skills to be a successful PM in any organization.

 ## 1. Communication